abhinavborah/image-scraper/README.md

-# Google Image Downloader
+# Image Scraper
-An image scraping script using python
+An image scraping script using python.
+In layman's term, a google image downloader script.
 ## Prerequisites:
 - should have python installed from [here](https://www.python.org/downloads/)
 - should have pillow, requests, and selenium installed (steps provided below)